-As the temperature drops, we look to traditional warming foods like soup and stews to help keep the chills at bay.
+As the temperature drops - again - we look to traditional warming foods like soup and stews to help keep the chills at bay.

 But as well as a bowl of soup or a hot cuppa, other foods could help keep you toasty.
 According to Chinese medicine, certain 'yang' foods affect our internal temperature by heating and invigorating us, pushing blood and energy to the surface of the body during the digestion process.

 While such theories aren't backed up by modern science, if you're looking to warm yourself up, it won't hurt to try these.

 Hot chilli peppers contain the compound capsaicin, which gives them their spicy kick.
 Capsaicin is also used in topical pain-relieving creams, and can cause a burning or stinging sensation when first applied to the skin – just like the heat you feel when you eat chilli peppers.

 Protein from the beans in chilli-con-carne can help you build muscle, and the tomatoes and onions in the dish are rich in antioxidants which help keep you healthy too.